oxy/banyan/README.md

 # banyan

-banyan is an experimental filesystem snapshot/layering tool.
+banyan is an experimental Linux-only filesystem snapshot/layering tool.

 It has an experimental multithreaded queue that directly uses `getdents64` instead of `readdir`, see `src/util/queue.rs`.
 It also tries to avoid copies as much as possible.
+Because it directly makes syscalls, banyan is not portable and will only run on modern Linux kernels.

 Snapshot restore is still a work-in-progress, and the bitstream is not fully frozen yet, so functionality is not guaranteed!
 Use at your own risk;